Penpen de Sarapen

-Penpen de Sarapen was a former children's variety show aired on Radio Philippines Network every Saturday morning from 1987 to 2001.
-It was hosted by Connie Angeles together with Fred Moore delos Santos and Teena Cruz.
-The stage of Penpen de Sarapen was set in the atrium of Farmers Plaza in Araneta Center (now Araneta City), Cubao, Quezon City and then eventually moved to the RPN 9's local studio in Broadcast City, Quezon City.
-The show was basically an entertainment, game and story-telling show for children.
+Penpen de Sarapen is a Philippine television show for children broadcast by Radio Philippines Network.
+Hosted by Connie Angeles, Camille Angeles, Fred Moore delos Santos and Teena Cruz, it aired from 1987 to 2001.
+The stage of Penpen de Sarapen was set in the atrium of Farmers Plaza in Araneta Center (now Araneta City), Cubao, Quezon City and then eventually moved to the RPN's local studio in Broadcast City, Quezon City.
+The show was an entertainment, game and story-telling show for children.